-Overall, the samples were dominated by a sand silt sediment matrix.
-Artefactual material recovered from the dried residues was minimal and include one fragment of heated stone.
+Overall, the samples were dominated by sand clay sediment matrix, with lesser quantities of sand silt sediment.
+Artefactual material recovered from the dried residues was minimal and include pieces of flint.
 The material recovered from the flots are outlined below.
-The lack of animal bone and shell within the samples is described as not uncommon for this part of Wales.